20 FREE Crochet Science Patterns and Ideas For Educational Gifts

 This would make a great educational or conversational piece for the health education classroom – or any classroom for that matter!
 Make one of these friendly coronavirus plushies as an easy way to talk about healthy living and prevention.

-FOLLOW THIS LINK for the free crochet pattern.
+FOLLOW THIS LINK for the free crochet pattern by Coco’s Creations.

 Coronavirus

-CLICK HERE for the free crochet science pattern.
+CLICK HERE for the free crochet science pattern by Sweet Potato 3Elimee Designs.

 Gnomes have been popular for a while now.
 People are making all kinds of gnomes.
 But have you ever seen a scientist gnome??
 Well, now you have!